naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab04.md

    ```

 ## Downloading Tooling
-Now that our system is up, let's SSH into it and download the content we'll need to support our install on the high side.
+Now that our prep system is up, let's SSH into it and download the content we'll need to support our install on the high side.

 1. Grab the IP address for the prep system and SSH into it using `disco_key`:
    ```execute